 Walking Tracks Exploration

-Bushy Park offers a delightful array of walking tracks, perfect for explorers of all ages and fitness levels.
-With a total length of 3.4 km, these easy all-weather tracks invite you to immerse yourself in nature.
-You'll find well-signposted paths that range from 5 minutes to 2 hours, ensuring you can choose a suitable option based on your track difficulty preference.
+Bushy Park features a delightful array of walking tracks, perfect for all ages and fitness levels.
+With 10 well-signposted paths ranging from 5 minutes to 2 hours, visitors can choose their preferred duration and difficulty.

-- Enchanting wetlands: Stroll along wooden bridges and discover the lush vegetation, including fern and moss colonies.
+- Enchanting Wetlands: Cross wooden bridges to discover lush vegetation, including ferns and moss colonies.

 Homestead Heritage Accommodation